Effective Communication Strategies for Couples Stuck in Negative Loops

 What Recurring Arguments Are Really About

-According to relationship researchers John and Julie Gottman, about 70% of couples’ problems are perpetual… they don’t go away, even for the happiest couples.
+According to relationship researchers John and Julie Gottman, about 70% of couples’ problems are perpetual — even in happy relationships.
+They don’t disappear.

 “Can I trust you?”